j50n/deno-proc/README.md

 does not start many processes, or if you are sure that the way you are using processes is well behaved (either non-streaming output or all output data is fully consumed), you can use the short form safely.

+### Direct Control Over `stderr`

+For most of the output handlers, the first argument is optional and allows you to pass a function to process `stderr` yourself.

+- The function is passed one argument - an `AsyncIterator<string>` of `stderr` lines in text form (unbuffered)
+- You can optionally return a `string[]` of lines from this function; these are attached to the `ProcessExitError` if the process returns a non-zero error code
+- You can throw an error from this function; this allows you to scrape `stderr` and do special error handling

+The examples use this feature a couple of times.

+See [stderr-support.ts](./runner/stderr-support.ts) for some functions that provide non-default `stderr` bahaviors.
+You can use these directly, and they also serve as good working examples.

+### Overriding the Default Exit-Code Error Handling Behavior

+For most of the output handlers, the second argument is optional and allows you to redefine the way that `proc` raises errors based on the process exit code.

+This doesn't come up very often, but occasionally you may not want to treat all non-zero exit codes as an error.
+You also may want to throw your own error rather than the standard `ProcessExitError`.

+The default error handling definition is defined in [./runner/error-support.ts].
+Refer to this code if you want to create a custom error handler.